How Can You Reduce Stress As A Highly Sensitive Person

 Unplug- a highly sensitive person or highly empathic person usually needs to unplug and switch off more frequently than other’s do.
 HSP’s tend to have sensory processing issues which affects the autonomic nervous system.
 So the slightest over stimulation can trigger the “fight or flight” stress response.
 Leaving the HSP highly wired, anxious, stressed, and exhausted.

-I realise how challenging life may feel at the moment.
-But believe me your life as a highly sensitive person can be far richer, peaceful, lighter, and free than you can imagine with the right tools, the right healing and support.
+No matter how challenging life may feel at the moment believe me your life as a highly sensitive person can be far richer, peaceful, lighter, and free than you can imagine with the right tools, the right healing and support.